A good parent is a master of disguise.

 The tricks and ploys that we need to devise to get healthy food into our toddlers call for higher grade, out-of-the-box thinking.

-When our little ones start preschool or attend a daycare center, the challenges are even greater.
+When our little ones start preschool or attend a child care center, the challenges are even greater.
 How can you be certain that your child is getting what they need to function at their best, while still enjoying their packed lunches?

 In this article, we look at the top five essentials that little minds and bodies require to stay healthy and snacks for toddlers that include these elements.